01 of 07

 Play with Kittens

-This fog can chill the bones, so what’s better than snuggling with kittens while sipping a hot herbal tea?
-Welcome to Kitea, a café space that also serves as a playground for adoptable kittens.
-For those worried about hairballs in their mugs, don’t worry.
-The tea lounge and kitty lounge are separate for sanitation purposes.
-Reservations are recommended simply because cats are adorable and everyone wants to cuddle with them, but walk-ins are welcome if space permits.Continue to 3 of 6 below.
+SF's fog can chill you to the bones, so why not warm up by snuggling with kittens and sipping hot herbal tea?
+Welcome to KitTea, a tea room that serves double-time as a playground for adoptable kittens.
+There's no need to worry about hairballs in your mug: the tea and kitty lounges are separate for sanitation purposes.
+We recommend booking ahead, simply because cats are adorable and everyone wants to cuddle with them, but walk-ins are also welcome if space permits.Continue to 3 of 7 below.

 Go Above the Fog Line